 Film terms are any words or phrases used in film and television production that have evolved over the life of the industry.

 A general knowledge of film terms is necessary for moving up in any department on a film set.
+Check out our complete guide to film terms for more general and comprehensive terminology.

 Many of these film terms are used to suss an individual’s familiarity with a department, the film set or the industry itself.